-- A. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for review and written approval of the Executive Director, a final revised mitigation monitoring program that substantially conforms with the monitoring program submitted to the Commission entitled "Mitigation at Ryan Slough Pump Station for Mad River Pipeline Vaults," prepared by Chad Roberts of Roberts Environmental Consulting except that it shall be revised to include the following: - (1) A schedule for fill removal at the mitigation site that demonstrates the mitigation will occur prior to completion of the water pipeline project approved under CDP No. 1-02-007; - (2) Provisions for monitoring vegetative cover at the mitigation site for five years; - (3) Provisions for submittal of wetland mitigation monitoring reports to the Executive Director by November 1 of each of the five monitoring years following completion of the fill removal at the Ryan Slough Pump Station mitigation site; and - (4) Provisions for achieving 100% vegetative cover after five years.

-- B. If the final report indicates that the mitigation project has been unsuccessful, in part, or in whole, based on the performance standard of achieving 100% ground cover of the wetland plant species composing the surrounding vegetation within five years, the applicant shall submit a revised or supplemental mitigation program to compensate for those portions of the original program which did not meet the performance standard.
+- A. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for review and written approval of the Executive Director, a final revised mitigation monitoring program that substantially conforms with the monitoring program submitted to the Commission entitled "Mitigation at Ryan Slough Pump Station for Mad River Pipeline Vaults," prepared by Chad Roberts of Roberts Environmental Consulting except that it shall be revised to include the following: - (1) A schedule for fill removal at the mitigation site that demonstrates the mitigation will occur prior to completion of the water pipeline project approved under CDP No. 1-02-007; - (2) Provisions for monitoring vegetative cover at the mitigation site for five years or until the vegetation success standard in subsection (4) below is achieved; - (3) Provisions for submittal of wetland mitigation monitoring reports to the Executive Director by November 1 of each of the five monitoring years following completion of the fill removal at the Ryan Slough Pump Station mitigation site or for each year until the vegetation success standard in subsection (4) below is achieved, whichever comes first; and - (4) Provisions for achieving 100% vegetative cover within five years. - B. If the final report indicates that the mitigation project has been unsuccessful, in part, or in whole, based on the performance standard of achieving 100% ground cover of the wetland plant species composing the surrounding vegetation within five years, the applicant shall submit a revised or supplemental mitigation program to compensate for those portions of the original program which did not meet the performance standard.
 The revised mitigation program shall be processed as an amendment to this coastal development permit unless the Executive Director determines that no amendment is legally required. - C. The permittee shall monitor and remediate the wetland mitigation site in accordance with the approved monitoring program.
 Any proposed changes from the approved monitoring program shall be reported to the Executive Director.
 No changes to the approved monitoring program shall occur without a Commission amendment to this coastal development permit.